gramkraxor/vnv/README.md

 Everything vnv does is just a shortcut to the default virtualenv behavior.
-This way, everything you make with it will still work even if you ditch vnv.
+Everything you make with it will still work even if you ditch vnv.

 There are fancier tools out there for managing virtualenvs.
 Try [virtualenvwrapper] or [pew] for the wrapper experience.